newbreedofgeek/react-stepzilla/README.md

 // specify what step to start from in the case you need to skip steps (send in a 0 based index for the item in the steps array. e.g. 2 will load <Step3 /> initially)
 startAtStep: [stepIndex]

+// specify what the Next button text should be in the step before the last (This is usually the last "Actionable" step.
+You can use this option to change the Next button to say Save - if you save the form data collected in previous steps)
+nextTextOnFinalActionStep: "Save"

 ```

 example options usage: